gibbsly/ltos/README.md

 `killer_owner_uuid` - the uuid of the owner of the entity that killed the entity, may not exist.

 `killer_weapon` - the item that the entity that killed the entity was holding.
 This may also be the item data for the item object in a projectile like a snowball or a trident

-`killed_by` - the id of the entity (without the `minecraft:` prefix) that killed the entity.
-If the entity was killed by natural means or commands the string is `"command"`

 `entity` - the id of the entity (without the `minecraft:` prefix) that was killed.